 100g cooked peeled prawns, roughly chopped and mix with a good squeeze of lime or yuzu juice

 Cook the sushi rice according to the packet instructions.
 Stir through the sugar and vinegar and leave to cool.

-Meanwhile crack the eggs into a bowl and whisk well with a little soya sauce.
-Place a medium sized frying pan on a medium heat and add a splash of sesame oil.
-Use a piece of kitchen roll to coat the frying pan with a little oil.
+Meanwhile, crack the eggs into a bowl and whisk well with a little soya sauce.
+Place a medium sized frying pan on a medium heat and add a splash of sesame oil, using a piece of kitchen roll to coat the frying pan.
 Pour in enough egg to coat the bottom of the pan in a thin layer.
-Draw a line through the mix in the pan with a spatula and swirl the egg round to cook the egg.
+Draw a line through the mix with a spatula and swirl the egg round to cook it.
 Sprinkle over a few sesame seeds.
 Once the omelette is cooked through carefully remove from the pan.
 Roll up onto a plate and unravel as one piece.
 You may need to make 2 omelettes.

 Peel the avocado, de-stone and cut into slices.
 Peel, core and cut the cucumber into matchsticks.

 Take one of the Nori sheets and spoon out around a quarter of the mixture on to the sheet allowing for a 1cm border around the edge, making sure it’s even.
 Lay a piece of omelette over the rice, arrange a line of chopped prawns, avocado slices and cucumber down the middle.